-Widely recognized as one of the most individual and multi-faceted musical talents of his generation, Greek pianist and conductor, Charis Dimaras, continues to maintain an active performing career as solo recitalist, vocal & instrumental chamber music collaborator, orchestra soloist and conductor of symphonic and operatic repertory, he is equally at home performing the music of Bach, Mozart and Beethoven, as he is presenting brand new works in their world-premieres.
-International critics have repeatedly hailed his virtuoso technique and refined musicality, while his exciting stage-presence has thrilled audiences around the world.
-Elsewhere, Dr. Dimaras remains strongly committed to the education of future generations of musicians: Since 1999 he has been a member of the Music Faculty of Ithaca College at Ithaca/NY, where he is currently Professor of Piano and Collaborative Studies.
-Additionally, in past years, he has repeatedly served on the faculties of several coveted, international summer programs, such as the University of Miami’s Summer Vocal Program in Salzburg/Austria, the Holland Summer Music Sessions and the Opera Theater Institute of famed Metropolitan Opera soprano, Johanna Meier, in Spearfish/SD, New York’s Opera Singers Initiative (OSI) Summer Program, the IPAI Summer Vocal Program in Germany, the 2013 Art Campus International Summer Chamber Music Festival in Delfi/Greece and the 2013 Camp I.D.E.A.S.
+Widely recognized as one of the most individual and multi-faceted musical talents of his generation, Greek pianist and conductor, Charis Dimaras, continues to maintain an active performing career as solo recitalist, vocal & instrumental chamber music collaborator, orchestra soloist and conductor of symphonic and operatic repertory and is equally at home performing the music of Bach, Mozart and Beethoven, as he is presenting brand new works in their world-premieres.
+International critics have routinely hailed his virtuoso technique and refined musicality, while his exciting stage-presence has thrilled audiences around the world.
+Elsewhere, Dr. Dimaras also remains strongly committed to the education of future generations of musicians: Since 1999 he has been a member of the Music Faculty at Ithaca College in Ithaca/NY, where he is currently Professor of Piano and Collaborative Studies and Coordinator of the Keyboard Area.
+In addition, in the past he has taught in several coveted, international summer programs, such as the University of Miami’s Summer Vocal Program in Salzburg/Austria, the Holland Summer Music Sessions, the Opera Theater Institute of famed Metropolitan Opera soprano, Johanna Meier in Spearfish/SD, New York’s Opera Singers Initiative (OSI) Summer Program, the IPAI Summer Vocal Program in Germany, the 2013 Art Campus International Summer Chamber Music Festival in Delfi/Greece and the 2013 Camp I.D.E.A.S.
 International High School Summer Meeting in Beidahe/China.
 Finally, since 2015, he serves as the Music Director and Head Vocal Coach for College Audition Advantage’s (CAA) Summer Vocal Institute at CT’s Music Mountain.

 In the more distant past Dr. Dimaras has additionally appeared in solo recitals, in chamber music concerts and as soloist with orchestras throughout Europe, Turkey, Russia, Brazil, China, Canada and the USA.
 Venues have included the “Amici della Musica” recital series in Palermo/Sicily & the Gubbio Festival in Italy, the Holland Music Sessions at the Concertgebouw Hall in Amsterdam, the British Norwich & Brighton Festivals and Carnegie’s Weill Recital Hall, the Merkin and Alice Tully Halls, as well as Juilliard’s Focus Festival of contemporary music in New York.
 His long-term instrumental collaborators include violinist Janice Graham (concertmaster/English National Opera & guest principal/the London Sinfonietta) and violist Karl Tomlin (principal viola/Orchestra Metropol of Lisbon/Portugal).
 In 1992, he and cellist Roman Mekinulov (principal cello/Buffalo Philharmonic Orchestra in upstate NY) formed a professional cello/piano duo, the Emerald Duo, which has since performed to great acclaim on both sides of the Atlantic and has been honored with several international awards and reviews.
 Elsewhere, in great demand as vocal coach and recitalist, he has nurtured long-term collaborative relationships with many professional singers, among them, with mezzo-soprano, Leah Summers (Vienna Staatsoper & NYCO), with tenor Jerry Siena (Metropolitan Opera & Bavarian State Opera) and with bass Dimitri Kavrakos (Metropolitan Opera & La Scala).
 In the past Dr. Dimaras has often acted in dual capacity (as performer & artistic director) in several solo and chamber music festivals, most notably, in a 1997 event in Greece and Germany honoring the 100th anniversary of Johannes Brahms’ death and in a 2000 event at Ithaca College, where, as co- organizer of the “IC Bach Festival 2000” honoring the 250th anniversary of Bach’s death, he performed, among other works, the German composer’s complete cycle of 6 English Suites.
 Further anniversary festivals at Ithaca College have included Prokofiev (2003) and Verdi (2001).
 In 1997 he attended the annual Wagner-Festival in Bayreuth as a recipient of a Richard-Wagner-Scholarship from the international Richard Wagner Foundation.
 Elsewhere, he has been the recipient of several international awards, among them: First prize, Conferenza Musicale Mediterranea; top prize, Palma d’Oro International Chamber Music Competition; National finalist, BBC Young Musician of the Year 1990 Competition, as well as the Artists International Distinguished Artists Award.
 Finally, he has been frequently featured on NY’s WQXR radio station, on several Dutch, Italian and Greek radio stations and on Greek national TV and has recorded solo and chamber works by Franck, Bartok, Prokofiev & Stravinsky.